nebius/nebius-architect-solution-library/kubernetes/helm-descheduler/README.md

 helm delete my-release
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all Kubernetes components associated with the chart and deletes the release.

 ## Configuration

-The following table lists the configurable parameters of the _descheduler_ chart and their default values.
+The table below lists the configurable parameters of the _descheduler_ chart and their default values.

 | Parameter                           | Description                                                                                                           | Default                                   |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ----------------------------------------- |